 Under Louisiana law, a continuance based on peremptory grounds shall be granted.
 La.
 C. Cr.
 P. art.
 713. It is an abuse of discretion to deny a motion to continue, when defense counsel has shown the specific prejudice that the denial will cause.
 State v.
 Haarala, 398 So.2d 1093 (La.1981) (denial of a continuance is an abuse of discretion, and grounds for reversal, where the movant has made a showing of the specific prejudice that will ensue if the continuance is not granted).

 The Louisiana Supreme Court and Louisiana Courts of Appeal have granted continuances in situations similar to the instant case, where counsel must investigate and present mitigation.
 In State v.
 Castleberry, 701 So.
 2d 179 (1997), the Louisiana Supreme Court directed the trial court to continue the trial date to the extent necessary to allow the defense experts to prepare for trial if the defense was granted funding for experts.
 In State v.
-Dustin Dressner, the Fifth Circuit Court of Appeal granted a continuance based upon the need to conduct further—largely mitigation—investigation.
-In granting the writ application and overturning the trial court’s denial of a continuance the Court of Appeal wrote:

-This Court is reluctant to tamper with the trial court’s docket, particularly when, as in this case, defense counsel’s motion for continuance is blatantly dilatory.
-However, given the serious nature of this capital case, we are unwilling to penalize the defendant for defense counsel’s inadequate preparation for trial.
-Accordingly, we vacate the trial court’s denial of the motion to continue and order the trial court to continue trial in this matter for a reasonable period of time to allow defense counsel additional trial preparation time.

-State v Dressner, 04-K-47 (La.
+Dustin Dressner, 04-K-47 (La.
 App.
-5 Cir., 1/13/04).
+5 Cir., 1/13/04), the Fifth Circuit Court of Appeal granted a continuance based upon the need to conduct further—largely mitigation—investigation.

 In addition to denying the defendant the effective assistance of counsel, the denial of a continuance in the present circumstances violates the accused’s right to compulsory process, to retain the assistance of experts, and to due process of law.
 Ungar v.
 Sarafite, 376 U.S. 575, 589 (1964); Hicks v.
 Wainwright, 633 F.2d 1146 (5th Cir.
 1981) (holding that denial of continuance which prevented defense counsel from calling an expert psychiatrist violated the defendant's right to present a crucial defense witness and to due process of law); see also Bennett v.
 Scroggy, 793 F.2d 772, 774 (6th Cir.
 1986) (citing, inter alia, Washington v.
 Texas, 388 U.S. 14, 19 (1967) (relying on the sixth amendment and due process of law)).

 In Bennett, the Court determined that the trial judge's failure to grant a continuance "effectively denied appellant the opportunity to present his only defense. . . .
 Accordingly, the writ should issue based on violation of appellant's sixth and fourteenth amendment rights."
 Id. at 777 (citing Johnson v.
 Johnson, 375 F. Supp.
 872, 876 (W.D.
 Mich.
-1974) (granting two state prisoners' petitions for writs of habeas corpus where prisoners had had only one defense—alibi; the missing alibi witnesses were known to be several hours away, in a different state; defense counsel requested a continuance to secure their attendance; a clear and explicit subpoena had been issued; and the prosecution asserted no special interests that would counsel against a short delay)).
+1974) (granting two state prisoners' petitions for writs of habeas corpus where prisoners had only one defense—alibi; the missing alibi witnesses were known to be several hours away, in a different state; defense counsel requested a continuance to secure their attendance; a clear and explicit subpoena had been issued; and the prosecution asserted no special interests that would counsel against a short delay)).